 Request for Purchase

 In addition to the selection tools, the library supports a patron-driven model for collection development.
-All requests by students and faculty alike, are seriously considered.
+All requests by students and faculty alike are seriously considered.

 The library welcomes gifts of materials that are consistent with the collection development policy and provided there are no restrictions attached as to their disposition.

 Because all items added to the collection generate processing and storage costs, materials received as gifts will be evaluated by the same criteria as materials purchased.
 Gifts are accepted with the understanding that materials not added to the collection will be disposed of in ways most advantageous to the library.
 All donations must be approved.

 In order to maintain a viable and up-to-date collection, the library will periodically evaluate sections of the collection and identify items to withdraw.
 Items may be withdrawn because of condition, lack of use, or because they contain outdated or incorrect information.
 Items may be replaced, either by a new copy or edition of the same work or by another more recent work that is similar.
 Replacement will be determined on a case-by-case basis.